kodecocodes/i9t/swift-2/swift-2.markdown

 Open the provided **Chapter1_Swift2.playground** file in Xcode 7 and you'll be ready to dive right into the chapter!

+> **Note:** When running Playgrounds in Xcode 7 GM you may often see error messages like the following in the Debug Area. `CGContextSaveGState: invalid context 0x0.
+If you want to see the backtrace, please set CG_CONTEXT_SHOW_BACKTRACE environmental variable.` According to Apple engineers in the [developer forums (http://apple.co/1FbVE0l)](http://apple.co/1FbVE0l) it is safe to ignore these messages.

 ## Control Flow